 You have the right to an accurate credit report.
 If your credit history contains errors, you can have these removed by writing to the credit bureau reporting the error or to the business that reported the error to the credit bureau.
 In both cases, an investigation is required and the credit bureau has to remove the error if the investigation returns in your favor.

 If you have documents that refute the error, make sure you send copies to help the investigation process.
 For example, send a copy of a canceled check showing a credit card issuer received timely payment.

 Because timing is important for credit report disputes, use certified mail when you send letters to the credit bureaus.
 You can track whether the letter has been received and make sure the credit bureau responds in the appropriate timeframe.

 Jumpstart Your Credit History

 If you’ve just turned 18 or you’ve never had credit, you probably don’t have a credit history.
-Even though you’re legally able to get a credit card or loan at age 18, you should wait to create credit history until you have a job with steady income.
-(See How to Qualify for a Credit Card.)
+Even though you’re legally able to get a credit card or loan at age 18, you should wait to create credit history until you have a job with steady income before taking on credit.
 Credit card issuers are required to ask for your income before giving you a credit card and the income will help you repay any balance you charge.

 Establishing a credit history for the first time can be difficult because few creditors are willing to give a credit card to a first timer.
-Still, there are a few credit cards for people in this exact situation.
-Look for student credit cards or cards for people with no credit history.
+Look for student credit cards, secured credit cards, or cards marketed for people with no credit history.